 Related article Bill Belichick and Malcolm Butler: coach declines to explain his mistake

-“Fate whispers to the warrior, ‘You cannot withstand the storm.’
-The warrior whispers back, 'I am the storm.’” – Unknown …
+View this post on Instagram “Fate whispers to the warrior, ‘You cannot withstand the storm.’
+The warrior whispers back, 'I …

 Even more insidious, the referees on the field won’t care either.
 Why should they?
 Their ruling can be overturned for no reason anyone can see.
 Little by little, they’ll develop an attitude that does not value what happens on the field, and that discounts what they contribute to the game.
 They’ll just try to guess what the word from New York will be.